 The facade of an historic building in Columbus, Ohio is temporarily transformed with light… making it appear to be “slowly breathing,” as though it's in a relaxed state of Zen-like meditation.
 Waves of light, rising and falling at the pace of human breath, create the visual impression of respiration.
 All lighting is computer-controlled, energy-efficient LED technology.

-Said the artist, “with its sweeping presence reflecting in the Scioto River, the illuminated facade — animated with rising and falling waves of light — faces downtown Columbus immediately across the river and becomes an artwork on the scale of the cityscape.”
+“With its sweeping presence reflecting in the Scioto River, the illuminated facade — animated with rising and falling waves of light — faces downtown Columbus, immediately across the water, and truly becomes an artwork on the scale of the cityscape.”

 Collaborators and Sponsors:

-COSI (Center of Science & Industry), The Ohio State University, Dresden Sister City, Inc. & Columbus Sister Cities International, Columbus Landmarks Foundation, The Columbus Foundation, Ohio Arts Council, Capital Crossroads SID, Vincent Lighting, The Westin Great Southern Hotel, and NEA Art Works.
+COSI: Center of Science & Industry, The Ohio State University, Dresden Sister City, Inc. & Columbus Sister Cities International, Columbus Landmarks Foundation, The Columbus Foundation, Ohio Arts Council, Capital Crossroads SID, Vincent Lighting, NEA Art Works.

 All photos © Craig Collins unless otherwise noted.

 The view of downtown Columbus directly across the Scioto River.

 Early twilight... just as the rising and falling waves of light begin to become visible.
 The lights were on from dusk until dawn each night.

 (“BREATH OF LIFE/DRESDEN”)

 © Stuart Williams 2011 – 2015.
 All Rights Reserved.